-Our School's Designated Safeguarding Lead (DSL) and the Deputy DSL's, who are members of the Senior Leadership Team (SLT), have lead responsibility for child protection and are also the Prevent Officer and Deputy Prevent Officer responsible for the prevention of radicalisation, extremism and being drawn into terrorism.
+Our School's Designated Safeguarding Lead (DSL) has lead responsibility for child protection and are also the Prevent Officer and Deputy Prevent Officer responsible for the prevention of radicalisation, extremism and being drawn into terrorism.
+There are also several Deputy DSL's.
 Their telephone numbers are prominently displayed in the school.
-Woldingham School's DSL and Deputy DSL are:
+Woldingham School's DSL and Deputy DSLs are: